jokob-sk/NetAlertX/front/plugins/README.md

 Used to interface between PiAlert and the plugin (script).
 After every scan it should contain only the results from the latest scan/execution.

 - The format is a `csv`-like file with the pipe `|` separator.
 8 (eight) values need to be supplied, so every line needs to contain 7 pipe separators.
-Empty values arerepresented by `null`
+Empty values are represented by `null`
 - Don't render "headers" for these "columns"
 - Every scan result / event entry needs to be on a new line
 - You can find which "columns" need to be present in the script results and if the value is required below.